DETAILED ACTION

 Regarding Claim 1: Mourya discloses a method comprising:

 based on the modifying of the ranking of the retailer location, causing presentation, at the user device, of a user interface element.
-Mourya discloses displaying the list of the retailers and their order to the use (Mourya: [0042]; see also: [0018]; [0034]; [0038]; [0068]).
+(Mourya: [0042] – “an ordering of advertisements may be adjusted such that advertisements from Mac Cosmetics are moved on a list of advertisements rendered on the user device”).

-It would have been obvious to one of ordinary skill in the art, before the effective filing date of the invention, to modify the invention of Mourya disclosing the system for detecting and ranking nearby retailers to the user by signal strength with the receiving of a query from a user device as taught by Benkreira.
+It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to modify the invention of Mourya disclosing the system for detecting and ranking nearby retailers to the user by signal strength with the receiving of a query from a user device as taught by Benkreira.
 One of ordinary skill in the art would have been motivated to do so in order to allow shoppers to purchase a specific product immediately from a local merchant (Benkreira: col. 1, ln.
 35-44).

 Regarding Claim 2: Mourya in view of Benkreira discloses the limitations of claim 1 above.